Taiwan country profile

 The media environment in Taiwan is among the freest in Asia, and extremely competitive.

 There are hundreds of newspapers, all privately-owned and reflecting a wide range of views.
-Laws which prohibit the promotion of independence from China or communism are not generally enforced.

 Some key dates in Taiwan's history:

 1683 - Island comes under administration of China's Qing dynasty.